compromise-evident/ProximitySieve/README.md

 <!--
-Generates 50-50k-digit prime checked with p<65536 having a prime gap of ~308.
+Generates 500-50k-digit prime checked with p<4M having a prime gap of ~400 (largest found in billion-element sieve.)
 -->